ishpunyanim/fractal-fashion/README.md

-# fractal-fashion - Julia Set Renderer in C
+# fractal-fashion - Julia Set Renderer in C + SDL2

 ### Overview

 **Fractal Fashion** is a simple exploration of fractal geometry, implemented from scratch in **C** using the **SDL2** library for visualization.
-It renders the **Julia set** : a complex mathematical structure defined by iterative functions over the complex plane.
+It renders the **Julia set**, a complex mathematical structure defined by iterative functions over the complex plane.

 The goal of this project was to learn: